 Requesting project resources

-Resources must be allocated to a project before they can be assigned to specific tasks and complete SmartBeats for that project.
-Project managers work with resource managers to allocate resources.
+Resources must either be allocated to a project, or allowed access to it, before they can be assigned to specific tasks and enter time via timesheets or SmartBeats for that project.

 To allocate a resource, a project manager submits a request to their resource manager, specifying what role they need filled, how much of the resource’s time will be required, and any other requirements.
 Then, the resource manager will suggest one or more resources to fill this request, and the project manager can either accept or reject their suggestions.